BPELtools/BPEL-dataflow-analyzer/README.md

 "State" also contains various methods for retrieving and saving the described data.
 Please see usage examples of the "State" class in many methods for more information.

-analysis.Utility contains several interesting utility methods:

-- dumpSet will pretty-print a set of ExtensibleElements (activity and process elements)
-- dumpEE will pretty-print an ExtensibleElement
-- others

 ## Copyright and License
  * Copyright 2008 Sebastian Breier
  * Copyright 2010 Gao Yangyang and Oliver Kopp